steinuil/kameloso/README.md

 And [this](https://github.com/steinuil/kameloso/blob/master/extras/pictures/intended-usage.jpg) is how it looks in the wild.

-Note: uploading has been reported as having issues.
-It will be fixed eventually.

 ### Useful tips

 - You can get around youtube's age restriction by [configuring](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#configuration) `yt-dlp` to use [cookies from your browser](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#changes-from-youtube-dl).